felciabatta/Gene-Pheno-CCA/README.md

 # metaCCA

+A modified version of metaCCA.
+- Bugs fixed relating to single-study analysis

+Original README:

 The MATLAB codes in this repository can be used to perform metaCCA <br />
 (and its variant metaCCA+) - summary statistics-based analysis <br />
 of a single or multiple genome-wide association studies (GWAS) <br />